My day at The Open Championship

 The entrance Golf Link riders use leaves you in the center of the Spectator Village and the first thing I did was purchase a program for 10 pounds.
 However, this is the Open Championship, so your purchase is so much more than a mere program and list of tee times.
 It also includes a backpack, a bottle of water and, whether delivered with deliberate irony or not, a small tube of sunscreen.
 Really!

 Passing from the Spectator Village, our first look at the Old Course came as we entered just above the 16th green and 17th tee.
 Bob, Tony and I turned left and immediately headed for the crossing to take us to the grandstand overlooking the fourth green.
-This may sound odd, but the sod at St. Andrews (correctly pronounced SIN-TAndrews) has a different feel from other courses I’ve walked.
+This may sound odd, but the sod at Saint Andrews (correctly pronounced SIN-TAndrews) has a different feel from other courses I’ve walked.
 It feels softer, fuller, spongier.

 As we waited to cross the course and then walked along the red path toward our target grandstand, it fascinated me to listen to the silence and observe the stillness that accompanied the marshal’s display of the “Quiet Please” paddle.
 The paddle goes up and stillness descends.
 I perceived neither movement nor audible whispers within the range of my senses.